-Table 3: Underwriting Performance 2019
+Table 3: Underwriting Performance 2021

-Claims have increased by 22% in the year.
-An increase in claims is in line with the Company's expectations due to the decision to close the Italian book to top ups in 2018 and due to the maturity of the book and growth in Assets Under Management in 2019.
+Claims have increased by 27% in the year.
+An increase in claims is in line with the Company's expectations due to the decision to close the Italian book to top ups in 2018 and due to the maturity of the UK book and growth in Assets Under Management in 2021.

-Change in other technical provision of £651m reflects unrealised gains on the policyholder investment portfolio, primarily due to market gains in H2 2019.
+Change in other technical provision of £675.94m reflects unrealised gains on the policyholders' investment portfolio in the period.